struggling-student/Jarvis/README.md

 ```bash
 which google-chrome-stable
 ```
-Once you have the path to the Google Chrome executable file, you will need to specify a user data directory.
+Once you have the path ("CHROME_EXECUTABLE_PATH") to the Google Chrome executable file, you will need to specify a user data directory.
 This is where Google Chrome will store all the data.
 You can create one wherever you want.
 For example, you can create a directory called "chrome-data" in the Jarvis directory.
 Once you have created the directory, you can run the following command to start Google Chrome in remote debugging mode:
 ```bash
 CHROME_EXECUTABLE_PATH  --remote-debugging-port=9222 --user-data-dir="PATH_TO_USER_DATA_DIRECTORY"
 ```